rohitnarayanan/accelerate/README.md

-# accelerate
+# accelerate-utils
-Latest repositories for accelerate projects
+Collection of utility components for java/spring project